-- 1. The licensed premises will be a home office where sales invoices are processed online.
+- The licensed premises will be a home office where sales invoices are processed online.
 A Home Business is covered under the SEPP requirements.
-Council advised that they have no objection to the liquor licence. - A Police submission was received no objection and condition requested mirror Liquor and Gaming - 3.
+Council advised that they have no objection to the liquor licence. - 2.
+A Police submission was received with no objection. - 3.
 No public submissions were received relating to any matters with the application. - 4.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 5.
-I am satisfied that the statutory advertising requirements have been met. - Having reviewed all the material, I am satisfied that granting this application for an Online-Packaged Liquor Licence will not be detrimental to the local or broader community.
+I am satisfied that the statutory advertising requirements have been met. - Having reviewed all the material, I am satisfied that granting this application for an online-packaged liquor licence will not be detrimental to the local or broader community.